jedld/resugan/README.md

 Resugan Worker
 --------------

 A project that wraps resugan listeners to be consumed using an external worker.
+Think of this as a redis queue backend.
 Can also be used as a sample on how to extend resugan.

 https://github.com/jedld/resugan-worker